HfMT-ZM4/symbolist-electron/readme.md

 * the `io` server, which handles input and output from external sources via OSC.
 The `io` server holds a copy of the score in its semantic format, and loads a parallel library of user scripts to the `editor` which define the mapping to (and potentially from) other media sources.
 The `io` server might also be used to reformat the score into a format that can be performed by a another sequencing tool or program like MaxMSP.

-## Symbol Types
+## Symbols

-The `semantic data` is stored in a `model` or `score` which is a hierarchical data object with two types of objects:
+The `semantic data` is stored in a `model` or `score` which is made up of a hierarchical arrangment of objects called `symbols`.

-* `symbol` objects which specify the details of an instance of a `class` type.
-Typically, symbols in musical contexts would be something like an *event*.
-* `symbol-container` is a symbol object that contain other symbols, or containers.
-Containers can also be events, the main difference is that the container type has a member value called `contents` which holds an array of sub `symbols`.
+Each `symbol` is a data object which holds a set of data parameters.
+For example a typical event like `symbol` might represent a note event, and contain `pitch`,  `time` and `duration` paramters.
+The details of each symbol's data strcture and UI interaction is defined in an object `class`.

-Containers function to frame their contents, giving them reference and context, like a plot graph frame, which provides a perspective for interpreting a set of data points.
+`symbols` may also be containers that contain other symbols.
+Container symbols function to frame their contents, giving them reference and context, like a plot graph frame, which provides a perspective for interpreting a set of data points.

-In most cases, to interpret a `symbol` from graphic to semantic representation, the interpreter will need information about the contextual parent `container` of the `symbol`, to define the orientation and scale for interpreting the graphics.
+In most cases, a symbol mapping definition will require querying the parent container symbol for information, to plot the data into the container frame's context.

-All symbols are stored in containers, where the top-level container is the score or browser window.
+All symbols are stored in container symbols.

 ## Editor
 The graphic user interface of `symbolist` is designed around the idea of symbol objects and containers.
 Graphic objects, or `symbols` are placed in `container` references which define a framing used to interpret the meaning of the `symbol`.